lee14257/twitter-sentiment-analysis/README.md

-# Sentimental and Topical Trend Analysis of Tweets
+# Sentimental and Topical Trend Analysis of Big-Tech Tweets

 Short excerpt from the paper is provided below: